-In late 2013, various groups of shareholders commenced legal action seeking to recover losses sustained as a result of their purchase of shares in HIH Insurance Limited.
+In late 2013, various groups of shareholders commenced legal action seeking to recover losses sustained as a result of their purchase of shares in HIH Insurance Limited (HIH Insurance).

 Judgment in respect of those proceedings was handed down by the NSW Supreme Court in April 2016.

-The Court found that the successful plaintiffs who purchased shares in HIH Insurance Limited on or after 25th August 1999 were entitled to claim damages for losses suffered, because the share price was over-valued at the rates and in the time frames set out below.
-Those damages claims were to be admitted in the HIH Insurance Limited liquidation and the HIH Casualty & General Insurance Limited and FAI General Insurance Company Limited Schemes of Arrangement.
+The Court found that shareholders who purchased shares in HIH Insurance on or after 25th August 1999 were entitled to claim damages for losses suffered due to the misleading conduct of HIH Insurance in overstating financial accounts released to the market.
+These damages claims were to be admitted in the Liquidation of HIH Insurance, and the Schemes of Arrangement of HIH Casualty & General Insurance Limited (HIH C&G) and FAI General Insurance Company Limited (FAIG).

 Following the handing down of the judgment, dividend payments were made to the successful plaintiffs in September 2017.

-The Liquidators are currently seeking Supreme Court directions on the implications the judgment may have on all remaining shareholders of HIH Insurance Limited.
+In light of the Supreme Court’s findings above, in November 2017, the Liquidators and Scheme Administrators sought Court directions on the implications the judgments may have on all remaining shareholders of HIH Insurance.